The Fourier modal method for gratings with bi-anisotropic materials: Abstract

 \section{Abstract}

 We report an advanced formulation of the Fourier modal method developed for two-dimensionally periodic multilayered structures containing materials with non-zero macroscopic magneto-electric coefficients (also known as coefficients of chirality and bi-anisotropy) represented as arbitrary $3\times 3$ tensors.
-We consider two numerical schemes for this formulation: with and without Lifeng Li's factorization rules.
-For both schemes, we provide explicit expressions for the Fourier tensors of macroscopic material parameters and demonstrate that, in the absence of magneto-electric coupling, they reduce to conventional Li's operators.
+We consider two numerical schemes for this formulation: \edit{with and without generalized Fourier} factorization rules.
+For both schemes, we provide explicit expressions for the Fourier tensors of macroscopic material parameters and demonstrate that, in the absence of magneto-electric coupling, they reduce to \edit{the} conventional \edit{factorization rules}.
 We show that the scheme employing factorization rules facilitates improved convergence, even when the macroscopic chirality coefficient is large.
-The described formulation represents the fast and rigorous technique for theoretical studies of periodic structures with chiral, bi-anisotropic, or non-reciprocal materials in the widely used framework of the Fourier modal method.
+The described formulation represents \edit{a} fast and rigorous technique for theoretical studies of periodic structures with chiral, bi-anisotropic, or non-reciprocal materials in the widely used framework of the Fourier modal method.